mcevoypeter/tf-aws-api/README.md

 See [`output.tf`](output.tf).

+## Custom Domains

+To use a custom domain for an API, use the module's `domain` attribute.
+Under the hood, this will create an [ACM] certificate for the domain.
+You'll need to create a `CNAME` record in your domain registrar using with the values specified in the `CNAME name` and `CNAME value` columns of the `Domains` section of the domain's certificate in the [ACM] portion of the [AWS] console.
+The `CNAME name` will be something like `_843f1f5104f54429ae4b16a524440fda.your.domain`.
+Note that when you enter this into the `CNAME` record in your domain registrar, you may need to omit the base domain.
+For example, if `CNAME name` is `_843f1f5104f54429ae4b16a524440fda.api.mcevoypeter.com`, you may need to enter simply `_843f1f5104f54429ae4b16a524440fda.api` for the name of the `CNAME` record in your domain registrar.

+Once the `terraform apply` succeeds, you'll need to create another `CNAME` record in your domain registrar establishing a mapping between your custom domain name and the [API Gateway] domain name.
+To find your [API Gateway] domain name, go to `API Gateway > APIs > Custom domain names` in the [AWS] console and look at the `Endpoint configuration` section of the domain in question.
+As an example, if your custom domain is `api.mcevoypeter.com` and your API's [API Gateway] domain is `https://p-9awexvv0h0.execute-api.us-east-1.amazonaws.com`, your `CNAME` record's name would be `api` and its value would be `https://p-9awexvv0h0.execute-api.us-east-1.amazonaws.com`.

 ## Payload Formats

 [HTTP APIs][http-api] use payload format version 2.0 whereas [WebSocket APIs][ws-api] use payload format version 1.0.
 This applies for both route handlers and authorizers.
 See this [GitHub issue](https://github.com/hashicorp/terraform-provider-aws/issues/25280) and the [AWS docs](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-develop-integrations-lambda.html#http-api-develop-integrations) for more information.